 |1422-1461||Henry VI||C 139, E 149|

-For lists of the lands mentioned in an inquisition, look at the Calendarium inquisitionum post mortem sive escaetarum, IV (1828) (shelved with the calendars), which is arranged by regnal year and item number.
-This does not include any of the many documents found and added to the series after 1828.
-Not all went to the Chancery, so if you also want to check the Exchequer inquisitions, in E 149, try the four manuscript volumes, arranged by the names of the person being investigated.
-These volumes also contain the details of series E 152 and E 153.
+For lists of the lands mentioned in an inquisition, look at the Calendarium inquisitionum post mortem sive escaetarum, IV (1828).
+This is shelved with the calendars and arranged by regnal year and item number.
+It does not include the many documents found and added to the series after 1828; not all of these went to the Chancery, so if you also want to check the Exchequer inquisitions, in E 149, try the four manuscript volumes, arranged by the names of the person being investigated.
+These volumes also contain the details of series E 152and E 153.